bigmlcom/bigmler/docs/index.rst

 All data uploaded to BigML (and used in BigMLer) is expected to be ``UTF-8`` encoded.
 The data itself, besides its encoding, can contain information in different languages.
-English is the one used by default, but the ``--locale`` option can be used to use a different convention that will be important to parse, for instance, decimal numbers.
+English is the default language, but that can be set to a different value using --locale.
+Setting the language determines the conventions for parsing number literals (decimal separator), dates, etc.

 Also, BigMLer will write information to your console and local files.
-Most Operative Systems will also accept ``UTF-8`` output, which is used by default.
-Windows systems may need a different encoding to be used.
-We allow the user to provide this enconding as an environment variable ``BIGML_SYS_ENCODING``.
-When absent, BigMLer will try to guess the system encoding in this case.
+Most Operating Systems will also accept ``UTF-8`` output, which is used by default.
+However, Windows systems may need a different encoding.
+We allow the user to specify this enconding as an environment variable ``BIGML_SYS_ENCODING``.
+In this case, BigMLer will try to guess the system encoding when absent.

 BigML Development Mode
 ======================